Six Flags (1961–2024): Growth and acquisitions

+Premier Parks era and Six Flags rebranding (1998–2024)

 Premier Parks

 Premier Parks, Inc. was an amusement park operator based in Oklahoma City, Oklahoma.
 They were founded in 1971 as Tierco Group, Inc., and initially operated as a real estate company.
 They entered the amusement park market in 1982, acquiring Frontier City for $1.2 million although the company was not interested in entering that route.
 Company officials described Frontier City as "beat up" and "run down" and had plans to demolish the park and build a shopping center in its place, but the oil bust in Oklahoma scuttled those plans.
 Instead, Tierco decided to touch up the park grounds, and in 1984 they hired Gary Story as general manager of Frontier City and spent about $13 million to improve the park.
 As the new head of Frontier City, he quadrupled the park's attendance and revenues.
 Under his leadership, two rides, a ticket booth, a sales office, and a petting zoo were added to the park.
 Food service improved.
 By 1988, Tierco had fully shifted its strategic direction to the amusement parks market and eventually exited the real estate market, and in 1991 they had acquired the White Water water park from Silver Dollar City, Inc. and renamed it as White Water Bay.
 Tierco realized the key to boosting a park's attendance was to add new and exciting rides and make it family-friendly.

 In 1992, Tierco added its second amusement park to its portfolio by acquiring the financially troubled Wild World in Largo, Maryland and spent $500,000 to remodel the park.
 Tierco treated the park's renovation similarly to Frontier City, where the park's buildings were remodeled and the park's children's ride selection was expanded.
 The park also saw a name change to Adventure World, having a tropical look and feel.
 Afterward, Gary Story was promoted to executive vice president of the two parks, and by 1994 he had become president and chief operating officer (COO).
 Within that year, Adventure World saw two additional roller coasters and more flat rides.
 Tierco then changed its name to Premier Parks, Inc. afterwards, under Kieran E. Burke, chairman and chief executive officer.